 Alberta owns all timber located on provincial Public lands.
 Under Alberta's Forests Act, the right to harvest Crown timber is allocated to companies and individuals through forest tenures.
-Alberta's forests are managed by the Ministry of Agriculture and Forestry.
+Alberta's forests are managed by the Ministry of Agriculture, Forestry and Rural Economic Development.

 To achieve sustainable forest management, the province establishes Acts, regulations, standards, policy directives and procedures.
 Alberta government policies support sustainable forest management to provide ecological, economic, social and cultural opportunities for the benefit of present and future generations.